duanegoodner/dispatch-model-benchmarks/README.md

 - C++ compiler compatible with C++20 standard
 - git
 - cmake
+- Miniconda or Conda (optional, )

-#### For Detailed Profiling (Optional)
+#### For Detailed Profiling

-- A Linux system with `perf` installed is required to perform the same profiling that is demonstrated in later sections.
+- A Linux system with `perf` installed and a user with `sudo` privileges
+- Conda or Miniconda (optional, but recommended for easy creation of Python environment for running automated tests)

 ### 🔹 Building